 By Sonja Stark

-My Yukon river guide finishes the poem with a snicker and a sneer.
-Goosebumps ripple up and down my bare arms.
+My Yukon river guide finished the poem with a snicker and a sneer.
+Goosebumps rippled up and down my bare arms.
 I was about to meet some strong paddlers who partake in this, the greatest canoe race in the world, the Yukon River Quest.

-My first time in the Northern province of Yukon and I’m scared out of my wits thanks to a haunting poem by Canadian bard Robert Service.
+My first time in the Northern province of Yukon and I was scared out of my wits thanks to a haunting poem by Canadian bard Robert Service.
 His words are legendary in a province where shadows linger longer and creatures stir in the wild.

-My guide shares creepy stories of severed toes while we comb the shoreline for thirsty paddlers.
-One by one the paddlers arrive gliding atop a pristine and deep Lake Lebarge.
+My guide shared creepy stories of severed toes while we combed the shoreline for thirsty paddlers.
+One by one the paddlers arrived, gliding atop a pristine and deep Lake Lebarge.

-They are on a journey of a lifetime — one that began in the capital city of Whitehorse this morning and travels north to Dawson City.
+They were on a journey of a lifetime — one that began in the capital city of Whitehorse this morning and traveled north to Dawson City.

-My boatman cuts the engine so we can drift closer to a Voyager canoe (a canoe with six or more people) with nine thirsty gals huffing and puffing.
+My boatman cut the engine so we could drift closer to a Voyager canoe (a canoe with six or more people) with nine thirsty gals huffing and puffing.

-Their ages range from the early twenties to the late fifties.
-Only seven hours into the race and they wear a look of depletion.
-We glide close enough to offer steaming cups of hot coffee and cookies for a needed sugar rush.
+Their ages ranged from the early twenties to the late fifties.
+Only seven hours into the race and they wore a look of depletion.
+We glided close enough to offer steaming cups of hot coffee and cookies for a needed sugar rush.

-My travel guide hauls a vat of brew around on his sightseeing tour especially for this occasion.
-The girls’ gratitude is measured in silence as they gulp the power boost.
+My travel guide hauled a vat of brew around on his sightseeing tour especially for this occasion.
+The girls’ gratitude was measured in silence as they gulped the power boost.
 Paddlers are expected to maintain a stroke rate of 75 per minute or fall behind quickly.
 This is not a race for novices.

 At 460 miles the Yukon River Quest is the longest canoe and kayak race in the world.
 Except for two mandatory rest stops contestants race non-stop down the mighty Yukon River.